|18 – 22 inches

 Be sure not to leave your Whippet at home alone for too long.
 They’re incredibly affectionate companions and they don’t want to be away from their people.
 They’re prone to separation anxiety and can develop destructive behaviors if you leave them alone for long periods.

-If you’d like to save some money, you can try searching for a Whippet to adopt.
+If you’d like to change a dog’s life, you can try searching for a Whippet to adopt.
 Whippets end up in local shelters semi-frequently, so with a little searching, you’re likely to find a Whippet in need of a new family.

 1. Their Nickname is the “Poor Man’s Greyhound”